yahoo/oss-guide/docs/promoting/blog.md

 For many people, podcasting is a more engaging way to share and consume content than blog posts.
 Verizon Media hosts a podcast called the [Dash Open](https://developer.yahoo.com/podcasts/).
 We share our episodes on [Apple Podcasts](https://itunes.apple.com/us/podcast/dash-open-podcast/id1446078348), [Soundcloud](https://soundcloud.com/ydn) and [Spotify](https://open.spotify.com/show/1r8v5scdWfGaK2n4R5f0Fi).

 Our podcasts follow a simple conversational style where the host prompts the guest(s) to describe the project they are working on or to share some message for the listeners.
 We edit the conversation to get to about 5-10 minutes of content.
-We transcripte the podcast to text for three reasons:
+We transcribe the podcast to text for three reasons:

 1. Accessibility.
 We know podcasts are great, but not everybody hears.
 We want all people to have access to our content.
 1. Convenience.
 Even those of us who hear sometimes prefer to read a podcast; like when we're in the office and don't have our earbuds handy.